Ninove: History

-The 15th to 17th centuries were a bad time for the city as the region was plagued with war and religious and political strife.
+The 15th–17th centuries were a bad time for the city as the region was plagued with war and religious and political strife.
 The abbey was plundered by the French in 1578 during the reformation.
 In 1658, Ninove was occupied by the French army.
-After the Treaty of the Pyrenees, the French returned the area back to Spain but the area was to change hands many times during the wars of Louis XIV and Louis XV of France.
+After the Treaty of the Pyrenees, the French returned the area back to Spain but the area was to change hands many times during the wars of Louis XIV and Louis XV.

-During the 17th century, Ninove was crippled under the indemnities laid on it by the warring parties and the town faced a big economic crisis as its cloth industry went into decline.
+During the 17th century Ninove was crippled under the indemnities laid on it by the warring parties and the town faced a big economic crisis as its cloth industry went into decline.
 The big abbey was closed by the French in 1796, after Flanders was annexed to France.
 The town served as a cavalry headquarters during the Waterloo Campaign of 1815.

-During the 19th century, Ninove became industrialized and by the time of the First World War, the city became the centre of the Flemish match industry.
+During the 19th century Ninove became industrialized and by the time of the First World War, the city became the centre of the Flemish match industry.
 This industry however declined in importance until the last match factory closed during the late 1970s.

-From 1973 to 2011, the town of Meerbeke was the finish of the cycling race Tour of Flanders.
+From 1973 to 2011 the town of Meerbeke was the finish of the cycling race Tour of Flanders.

 The population of Ninove has steadily grown and the city has become an attractive centre for commercial, recreational and economical activities in the area, and plays host to a popular annual Volkswagen show every March, specifically for air-cooled vehicles, i.e. Beetles, Camper-vans, Type 3's, 4's etc. The opening of a shopping mall in the centre of the city, as well as new sport and cultural infrastructure, and the construction of many residential apartment buildings have made Ninove a growing competitor for nearby Aalst and an ideal living-place for many commuters who work in nearby Brussels.